Thank you for your interest in the Master of Arts Program in the Department of Sociology at Western Kentucky University!

 Prospective students may use the links on the right to learn more about the application process, to read an overview of our graduate program, to learn about the curriculum, and to view a listing of our faculty and their areas of concentration.

-Interested students should submit the following information to the Office of Graduate Studies and Research to be considered for admission to the MA in Sociology program:
+Interested students should submit the following information to The Graduate School to be considered for admission to the MA in Sociology program:

 (1) online application, which is available at www.wku.edu/graduate